Why the Hot Dog Costume Guy meme perfectly captures the downfall of Trump

 What follows is three minutes of a man clearly at fault for a minor disaster feigning outrage, confusion, and a desire to find the culprit.
 It’s a brilliantly silly comedic exaggeration of O.J.
 Simpson’s quest to “find the real killer.”
 While timeless enough to encompass O.J., however, this sketch couldn’t have been more timely over the past year in general—and this moment specifically.

 The pandemic has been such a colossal failure on so many levels, and many of the people who are most at fault have tried to shirk responsibility.
 No one has shirked harder than Donald Trump, whose many tweets that have been Hot Dog’d are now without context since the president got permanently suspended from Twitter last week.
-Other leaders who have dropped the ball in one way or another, however, like Health and Human Services Secretary Alex Azar and New York Governor Andrew Cuomo, have not escaped the frankfurter treatment.
+Other leaders who have dropped the ball in one way or another, however, such as Health and Human Services Secretary Alex Azar and New York governor Andrew Cuomo, have not escaped the frankfurter treatment.

 — Matt Negrin, HOST OF HARDBALL AT 7PM ON MSNBC (@MattNegrin) June 28, 2020